Butterfly watching is a popular outdoor activity. Gardeners can do a lot to attract butterflies throughout the growing season.

 You can plant flowers to attract butterflies.
 Flying takes a lot of energy and adult butterflies need a lot to eat!
 They are drawn to flowers and eat pollen and nectar, which are full of energy-rich sugars and fats.

 It's important to provide food for the larval stage of butterflies as well.
 Sometimes getting the butterflies you want is as easy as growing the plant the larvae feed on.
 Most butterflies lay their eggs on certain species or families of plants.
 Monarchs prefer milkweeds.
 Black swallowtail larvae do well on dill and carrot tops.
 Fritillaries prefer violet leaves.

 Butterfly gardens require gardeners who are willing to share the bounty of green growth as butterfly caterpillars are gluttonous eaters.
 Even to a generous gardener, however, some larvae are unwelcome.
-Cutworm caterpillars are particulary destructive and hornworms can whittle tomatoe plants to stem in short order.
+Cutworm caterpillars are particularly destructive and hornworms can whittle tomato plants to stem in short order.
 If you use pesticides, use them sparingly and only when you have a problem.
 Pesticides do not discriminate between good insects and bad ones.

 A wealth of butterflies indicates the overall well-being of the local ecosystem.
 Butterflies are a good measure of good gardening.